Ship's cat: Felix

-Felix was the ship's cat aboard Mayflower II when she set sail from Devon, England, to Plymouth, Massachusetts, in 1957 to symbolize the solidarity between the UK and the US following World War II.
+Felix was the ship's cat aboard Mayflower II when she set sail from Devon, England, to Plymouth, Massachusetts, in 1957 to symbolise the solidarity between the UK and the US following World War II.
 He was given his own life jacket and once suffered a broken paw after a mishap.
 The paw was set by the ship's doctor.
 Photos and stories about Felix appeared in National Geographic, Life, and Yankee magazine after his arrival in the US.
 The cat and the rest of the crew marched in a New York ticker tape parade and toured the East Coast that summer.
 He was eventually adopted by the cabin boy's girlfriend, Ann Berry, and settled in Waltham, Massachusetts.
-The current captain of the Mayflower II wrote a children's book about Felix entitled Felix and his Mayflower II Adventures.
+A former captain of the Mayflower II wrote a children's book about Felix entitled Felix and his Mayflower II Adventures.
 The book was published during the celebration of the ship's fiftieth anniversary at Plimoth Plantation.